-Depending on the season and the location of a country, the wind brings with it a varying amount of water.
+Depending on the season and the location of a country, the wind brings a varying amount of water with it.
 As a rule, the water evaporating in the oceans is absorbed and then transported inland.
-The greatest amount of rain (hail or dew are also forms of precipitation) in Singapore occurs in December.
-Then about 9.5 liters per square meter fall per day.
-In Switzerland, the average amount of precipitation ranges from 1.8 liters per day in March to 4.4 in May.
+The greatest amount of rain (hail or dew are also forms of precipitation) in Singapore occurs in December, when about 9.5 liters per square meter fall per day.
+In Switzerland, the average amount of precipitation ranges from 1.8 liters per day in March to 4.3 in May.
 However, these are average values.
 If you consider that there are only 15.3 rainy days in Singapore in December, each of them accounts for about 18.6 liters.

 Sunshine hours per day

-With 2117 hours of sunshine per year, Singapore is in the lead.
+With 2,117 hours of sunshine per year, Singapore is in the lead.
 The most hours of sunshine (7.3 per day) are in February.
-Switzerland falls into second place with only 1898 hours.
-There the sun is visible in December even only 2.1 hours per day, so not hidden behind clouds.
+Switzerland falls into second place with only 1,898 hours.
+There the sun is visible in December for only 2.1 hours per day, so not hidden behind clouds.

 Hours of daylight

 The length of a day varies throughout the year and depends on the distance from the equator.
-The length of day measured here is the period between the middle of the morning and evening twilight.
-In January, the day in Singapore is only 12.4 hours long.
-In April, on the other hand, it is 12.5 hours.
-In Switzerland, it is 9.2 hours in December and 16.4 in June.
+In January, the day in Singapore is only 12.1 hours long.
+In April, on the other hand, it is 12.2 hours.
+In Switzerland, it is 8.7 hours in December and 15.8 in June.